Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Experiments

 \textbf{Q2}: Incorporating failure reasoning boosts our performance over the plain VLM policy.
-Across all evaluation settings, our method achieves higher success rates and more clips inserted, with the most substantial gains in challenging long-horizon scenarios such as Fixed Spatial, Fixed Attribute, and 4-Clip.
+Across all evaluation settings, our method achieves higher success rates and more clips inserted, with the most substantial gains in all challenging long-horizon scenarios.
 Moreover, episodes are shorter in these cases, indicating that the agent recovers more efficiently from errors.
 In contrast, an agent without failure reasoning can only try several times under insertion-challenging scenarios and keep getting failure results.
-Additionally, scenarios such as Fixed Spatial and Fixed Attribute are relieved from the mild turn preset condition and contain over 90-degree turns between clips.
+As shown in Table II, baselines without failure reasoning (e.g., the plain VLM policy and Fixed Order) perform reasonably well in the implicit setting.
+In this case, the clip opening angles are similar, producing mild turns between clips and forming a natural routing order.
+Such configurations reduce the need for failure recovery, allowing these baselines to succeed.
+However, scenarios such as Fixed Spatial and Fixed Attribute are relieved from the mild turn preset condition and contain over 90-degree turns between clips.
 This makes insertion much harder without recovering from failure.
 These results demonstrate that failure reasoning is a key factor in boosting long-horizon reasoning performance.

-\textbf{Q3}: Our approach can extend beyond the current clip setting to a more challenging 4-clip setting.
-Our hierarchical framework with failure reasoning achieves a perfect success rate and consistently inserts all clips, demonstrating strong generalization to longer-horizon tasks.
+\textbf{Q3}: Our approach can extend beyond the current clip setting to a more challenging 4/5-clip settings.
+Although this setting is extended from relatively simple routing scenarios, the added clip usually forms a large angle compared with the previous clip, making the setting much harder for simple insertion strategies.
+Despite this difficulty, our hierarchical framework with failure reasoning achieves a perfect success rate and consistently inserts all clips, demonstrating strong generalization to longer-horizon tasks.
 By contrast, both the VLM-only policy and the Fixed Order baseline suffer notable drops in success rate and efficiency.
-These results indicate that our approach scales robustly to scenarios involving more clips.
-Although this setting is extended from relatively simple routing scenarios, the added clip usually forms a large angle compared with the previous clip, making the setting much harder for simple insertion strategies.
+These results indicate that our approach scales well with the number of clips, as the high-level planner reliably predicts next skills while the low-level policy performs consistently across different clips.